-- Ms Claire Filson, Chair (independent member); - Mr Arthur Apted (independent member); and - Mr Peter Wickenden (external independent member).
+- Ms Claire Filson, Chair (independent member); - Mr Arthur Apted (independent member); - Ms Jennifer Acton (independent member, appointed on 19 December 2019); and - Mr Peter Wickenden (external independent member).

-Peter Wickenden was appointed as an external independent member of the Audit and Risk Committee on the 16th November 2015.
-Peter is a fellow of the Certified Practicing Accountants, company auditor and principal in the accounting firm Burke Bond Partners.
-He is also a member of several boards and committees and is currently the Chair of Toorak College, Mount Eliza and Deputy Chair of the Bays Hospital Mornington.
+Peter Wickenden was appointed as an external independent member of the Audit and Risk Committee on 16 November 2015.
+Peter is a fellow of the Certified Practicing Accountants, company auditor, and principal in the accounting firm Burke Bond Partners.
+He is also a member of several boards and committees, and is currently the Chair of Toorak College, Mount Eliza and Deputy Chair of the Bays Hospital Mornington.